NataliaSegura/Macrocomplex-builder/doc/report.md

 We approached the exhaustive search algorithm by focusing on the interacting residues of each subunit.
 If we imagine the whole macrocomplex structure as a lego puzzle, then we would realize that each chain has some residues that are interacting with at least another chain (*hydrophobic residues*) and the rest of the residues that are exposed to the solvent environment (*hydrophilic residues*).

-Basing on that premise, we stored the interacting residues for each chain, as well as the corresponding chain those residues are interacting with.
-These takes place by looking for those residues that are in no larger that 5 Amstrongs distance.
-This is possible because we have this information in the PDB files, so that would be the first task to do.
-In that way we could force the program to check in each iteration/superimposition whether those residues are interacting or not.
-At the same time, we would have to consider as feasible complexes those that has no clashes when superimposed, which means that the backbone of the model that is been superimopsed is not interacting with the rest of the complex already joined - a threshold distance of 2 Amstrongs.
+Basing on that premise, we store the interacting residues for each chain, as well as the corresponding chain those residues are interacting with.
+We did this by looking for those residues that are in no larger that 5 Amstrongs distance(*reference*).
+In that way force the program to check in each iteration/superimposition whether those residues are interacting or not.
+At the same time, we consider as feasible complexes those that have no clashes when superimposed, which means that the backbone of the model that is been superimopsed is not interacting with the rest of the complex already joined, with a threshold distance of 2 Amstrongs(*reference*).

 Then, our program would start to structurally superimpose structures with at least two identical subunits (those that share a pairwise sequence identity bigger or equal to 95%).
 For each model the program knows how many interacting sites are in each protein, and even with which specific chain has to interact on those sites.

 And know, when we read the PDB files, for each chain we load into memory the interacting residues.
 Besides, we store in the same set which is the model of the corresponding interaction, so that we know which is the model to superimpose later.
-At the end we will have a dictionary with each chain as key and all the information as values: interacting residues, interacting chain pair names, interacting residues for the other chain.
-Once we have this we update the interaction dictionary of each chain inside the dictionary to have the information in it.
-One point to remark is that when the updating is done the same interaction is not inserted twice or more.
+At the end we obtain a dictionary with each chain as key and all the information as values: interacting residues, interacting chain pair names and interacting residues for the other chain.
+Once this repository is made, we make a function in order to update the interaction dictionary of each chain, in order to ensure that all the interactions are corrcetly collected in it.
+One point to remark is that when the updating is done, in case of finding an interaction already saved in the dictionary, this is not inserted again.

-The superimposition will start with the chain with more interactions, to avoid starting for a wrongly given interaction that just interact with itself and once the initial model is chosen the rest will be randomly added.
-When the superposing occurs we use an internal checklist to know for each chain which interactions are done and which ones are to be checked and superimposed.
-But if a chain appears more than once in the complex, each of them will have its checklist to complete.
-That way we ensure that all interactions are done.
+The superimposition starts with the chain with more interactions, to avoid starting for a wrongly given interaction that just interact with itself.
+Once the initial model is chosen, we implemented a random behavior to allow the rest of models to be randomly added.
+One of the main aspects of our approach that makes it as fast is the use of an internal check list when the superposing occurs.
+This allow the program to know, for each chain, which interactions are done and which ones are still remain to be checked and superimposed.
+However, if a chain appears more than once in the complex, each of them will have its checklist to complete.
+That way we ensure that all interactions are correctly done.

+This approach works also with DNA and RNA interactions, as we just checked the atomic position of each structure

 ### References